rcsiit1/Parkx-Automated_Parking_System/README.md

 # Parkx
-A fully Automated System with the use of Arduino UNO 3 ,ESP8266 and displaying data on Webpage
+A fully Automated Parking System with the use of Arduino UNO 3 ,ESP8266 and displaying data on Webpage